gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX.Text/README.md

 ## StringBuilder Polyfills

-### StringBuilder.AppendJoin
+### AppendJoin

-`AppendJoin` is a method that appeared in later versions of .NET platform.
+`StringBuilder.AppendJoin` is a method that appeared in later versions of .NET platform.
 Gapochenko.FX provides a corresponding polyfill that can be used in code targeting older .NET versions.

 ## Usage